World of Delight: Cast

 She is the administrator of the blog "Raintree Country".
-When she was in the first grade of high school, she had a slip-and-fall accident while climbing a mountain with her parents, which resulted in sensorineural hearing loss in both ears, and she wears hearing aids.
-She wears hearing aids, and grows her hair long so that others cannot see her hearing aids.
+When she was in the first grade of high school, she had a slip-and-fall accident while climbing a mountain with her parents, which resulted in sensorineural hearing loss in both ears.
+She wears hearing aids and grows her hair long so that others cannot see her hearing aids.
 She begins exchanging e-mails with Nobuyuki, who shares her thoughts on how "The Fairy Game" should end.
-After meeting Nobuyuki, her views on hearing-impaired people change.
+After meeting Nobuyuki, her views about her own hearing loss/deafness change.
 Her handle is "Hitomi".